portsoc/hangman-in-branches/README.md

 We point out that the `.gitignore` file has been automatically generated for us by GitHub on the creation of a Node repository.
 You don't need to worry about its content.
-Generally speaking, it helps to ignore files that you don't want to be saved in your repository (e.g., settings of the code editor, temporary files, etc.).
+Generally speaking, it helps to ignore files that you don't want to be saved in your repository (e.g., settings of the code editor, node modules, etc.).

 <p align="right">(<a href="#top">back to top</a>)</p>